Are you ready for the ultimate educational visit?

 • Children may be asked to move around in a manner that represents solids, liquids or gases.
 They are told not to run.

-• Slime Ingredients: Borax solution, PVA alcohol, PVA Glue, Glycerine These ingredients are considered non-toxic in the concentrations used.
-However, they should not be ingested.
+• Slime Ingredients: Cornflour, water, Xanthan Gum.
+These ingredients are of food grade standard so they can be ingested, although it is not recommended.
 Please be aware if any children have allergies or sensitivities to handling any of these ingredients.

 • All children need to wash their hands after handling the slime.
 Hand sanitizer is available.
 Groups will be also shown the location of the toilets when arriving.